Jump to a Topic

 - Driver's License

 - High School Report Cards, Interim reports, transcripts

 Vital Records - The Town of Greenfield Clerk's Office follows the guidelines as set forth by the New York State Health Department for all searches of birth, death or marriage records.
 Applicants must complete a written application.
 NO INFORMATION WILL BE FURNISHED OVER THE TELEPHONE.
 Birth, Death and Marriage records are confidential and are not open for public inspection.
 The Freedom of Information Law does not apply to Vital Records.
 Searching of records must be conducted only by the Registrar and Deputy Registrar.
 In the Town of Greenfield, the Town Clerk and her deputy serve as Registrar and Deputy Registrar.

-Notary Services - Both the Town Clerk and the Deputy Town Clerk are a Notary Public.
+Notary Services - The Town Clerk is a Notary Public.
 Proof of identity must be provided.